shaply/CS2340Project1/README.md

 A notable challenge occurred during midterms, leading to scheduling conflicts and inconsistent contributions.
 Despite this, team member David Gu successfully debugged a major issue in Chapter 9, maintaining our momentum.
 Retrospective meetings allowed us to reflect on such challenges and refine our approach for smoother collaboration in subsequent sprints.

-Technologies Used
+# Technologies Used

-Backend: Django 5, utilizing the Model-View-Template (MVT) architecture.
+* Backend: Django 5, utilizing the Model-View-Template (MVT) architecture.

-Database: SQLite for development; configurable for other databases in production.
+* Database: SQLite for development; configurable for other databases in production.

-Frontend: HTML, CSS, JavaScript.
+* Frontend: HTML, CSS, JavaScript.

-Deployment: Hosted on PythonAnywhere.
+* Deployment: Hosted on PythonAnywhere.

-Version Control: Git and GitHub for code management and collaboration.
+* Version Control: Git and GitHub for code management and collaboration.

-Contributing

-We welcome contributions to enhance GT Movies Store.
-To contribute:

-Fork the Repository:

-Click the "Fork" button on the GitHub page.

-Create a Feature Branch:

-git checkout -b feature/YourFeatureName

-Commit Your Changes:

-git commit -m "Add Your Feature"

-Push to Your Fork:

-git push origin feature/YourFeatureName

-Open a Pull Request:

-Navigate to the original repository and click "New Pull Request".

-Please ensure your code adheres to the project's coding standards and includes appropriate tests.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Acknowledgments

-We extend our gratitude to all team members for their dedication and hard work.
-Special thanks to our Scrum Master for effective task management and to David Gu for resolving critical issues during development.
+We extend our gratitude to all team members and love for David <3 for their dedication and hard work.

-Note: This README provides an overview of the GT Movies Store project.
-For detailed documentation and updates, please refer to the repository.